 Just as it is easy to be dazzled by a bright smile, it is also natural to be repelled by a dull or dirty one.
-It might sound obvious, but strangely enough one of the most common causes of an unattractive smile is stained teeth.
+Strangely enough, one of the most common causes of an unattractive smile is stained teeth.

 Stains can result from things like food, drinks such as coffee, tea or red wine, smoking, or by poor oral hygiene.
-The good news is that they can be dealt with in a simple and cost effective manner.
+The good news is that the discolouration can be dealt with simply and cost-effectively.

-Teeth whitening is a very successful and easy way to eliminate most external and some internal stains from your teeth without causing any damage.
-You can do this either at HBDS, or by using a custom-made system at home.
+Teeth whitening is an extremely successful and easy way to eliminate most external and some internal stains from your teeth without causing them any damage.
+You can do this either in-house at our Hout Bay Dental Studio, or by using a custom-made system of whitening trays at home.

-In-office whitening conducted by us is probably much quicker and more effective, but the home alternative is attractive due to its lower cost.
+The in-office whitening we offer is probably much quicker and more effective, but the home alternative is attractive due to its lower cost.

 Why do we need tooth whitening?

-Most of us start out with sparkling white teeth, thanks to the tooth’s porcelain-like enamel surface.
+Most of us start life with sparkling pearly-white teeth, thanks to the tooth’s porcelain-like enamel surface.
 Over the years, our enamel is worn down and becomes more transparent.
 This permits the yellow colour of dentin – the tooth’s core material – to show through and gives the teeth a darker appearance.

 It has also been discovered that millions of micro-cracks occur in the enamel when we chew.
 It is these cracks, as well as the spaces between the enamel’s crystalline structures, that gradually fill up with stains and debris.
 The result is that the teeth develop a darker, lacklustre appearance.